Sharkool: Location

-Sharkolai just one kilometer from the eastern side of the Chattar Plain of the Konsh Valley.
+Sharkolai is located just one kilometer from the eastern side of the Chattar Plain of the Konsh Valley.
 It is located at 34°37′40″N 73°06′50″E at an altitude of 1599 metres (5249 feet).

 Ethnic groups

-The majority of the clans belong to the Swati tribes, like Arghoshal, Jahangiri tribe, Khazan khels also Khazani, Akhun Khels and Akhund zada, Mandravi and there is also another tribe manshai and Quraish.
+The majority of clans in Sharkolai belong to the Swati ethnic group, like Arghoshal, Jahangiri tribe, Khazan khels; also Khazani, Akhun Khels, and Akhund zada, Mandravi, and there is also another tribe Manshai and Quraish.